juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 / $"TOprfEvaluate"("rootKey", "input")$: \ Computes the unblinded _result_ and _commitment_ directly bypassing the oblivious exchange.
 The _commitment_ can be sent to the servers to validate the _result_ received from _TOprfFinalize_ at a later date. _TOprfEvaluate_ can be implemented as _OprfEvaluate(rootKey, input)_ and splitting the _result_.

 == Robust T-OPRFs with Zero-Knowledge Proofs (ZKPs)
 A ZKP is a cryptographic primitive that enables one party to demonstrate the truth of a statement to another party without revealing any additional information.
-By integrating ZKPs with T-OPRFs, we can establish a robust protocol that safeguards against adversarial servers.
-This is achieved by verifying whether the server used a specific private key during the protocol's execution.
-Doing so allows any input from adversarial servers to be identified and excluded before finalizing the _blindedResults_.
-If, after this exclusion, a _threshold_ number of correct servers remains, the client can safely retrieve the _result_ and have certainty that any failure to validate the _commitment_ is due to an incorrect _input_.
+Integrating ZKPs with T-OPRFs contributes to the protocol's robustness against misbehaving realms.

 For this paper, we will define a ZKP with the following abstract functions:

-/ $"OprfProofGenerate"("privateKey", "publicKey", "blindedInput", "blindedOutput")$: \ Returns a _proof_ demonstrating that a server performed an _OprfBlindEvaluate_ with a trusted _privateKey_, without revealing the _privateKey_.
+/ $"TOprfProofGenerate"("privateKey", "publicKey", "blindedInput", "blindedOutput")$: \ Returns a _proof_ demonstrating that a server performed _TOprfBlindEvaluate_ with a trusted _privateKey_, without revealing the _privateKey_.
-/ $"OprfProofVerify"("proof", "publicKey", "blindedInput", "blindedOutput")$: \ Validates a _proof_ to confirm that a server generated the _blindedOutput_ from the _blindedInput_ using the _privateKey_ associated with a trusted _publicKey_.
+/ $"TOprfProofVerify"("proof", "publicKey", "blindedInput", "blindedOutput")$: \ Validates a _proof_ to confirm that a server generated the correct _blindedOutput_ from the _blindedInput_ using the _privateKey_ associated with a trusted _publicKey_.

 == Digital Signature Algorithm (DSA)
 A DSA is a cryptographic primitive that facilitates the generation and verification of digital signatures.
 These signatures rely on a key pair, comprised of a private signing key and a corresponding public verifying key.
 While the signing key is kept confidential and used for signing messages, the verifying key is openly shared to verify signatures.

-In the context of the Juicebox Protocol, the DSA plays a crucial role in establishing a trusted OPRF public key before the verification of the ZKP.
-During initialization, each server's public key is signed using a common signing key.
-This enables the client to establish consensus on a common verifying key during the oblivious exchange.
-The client can then verify the public key signature and exclude _blindedResults_ from any server that fails verification.
-This process ensures that a _threshold_ number of adversarial servers must collude before a client can be deceived into trusting an unsigned OPRF public key.

 For this paper, we will define a DSA with the following abstract functions:

+/ $"NewSigningKey()"$: \ Returns a random private _signingKey_.
-/ $"GenerateSignature"("signingKey", "message")$: \ Sign the given _message_ using the _signingKey_ and returns the a _signedMessage_ that contains the _signature_, _verifyingKey_, and original _message_.
+/ $"GenerateSignature"("signingKey", "message")$: \ Signs the given _message_ using the _signingKey_ and returns the a _signedMessage_ that contains the _signature_, _verifyingKey_, and original _message_.
 / $"VerifySignature"("signedMessage")$: \ Verifies the _signature_ was created with the private _signingKey_ associated with the public _verifyingKey_ for the specified _message_.

 == Additional Primitives